-The total exam takes just under 90 minutes / 1.5 hours to complete, but you should plan for 2 hours, allowing 30 minutes for check in.
+The total exam takes just under 90 minutes (1.5 hours) to complete, but you should plan for 2 hours, allowing an additional 30 minutes for ID verification, security, and check-in.

 Below is a full explanation of Manchester Exam English Language Proficiency Assessment where exam is expanded from pure academic basis.